 - Click Create ENI.

 - In the Create ENI dialog box, configure the parameters described in the following table.

-- Not set: No secondary private IP addresses are assigned to the ENI.
+- Not set: No secondary private IPv4 addresses are assigned to the ENI.

-- Manual: You can manually add secondary private IP addresses to the ENI.
-You can specify up to nine secondary private IP addresses.
+- Manual: Manually assign secondary private IPv4 addresses to the ENI.
+You can specify up to nine secondary private IPv4 addresses.

-Security Group Select security groups in the specified VPC.
-You can specify one to five security groups.Note Basic security groups and advanced security groups cannot be selected at the same time.
-Description (Optional) Enter the description of the ENI for future management.
-Resource Group (Optional) Select a resource group to which to add the ENI.
+Security Group Select security groups in the selected VPC.
+You can specify up to five security groups.Note Basic security groups and advanced security groups cannot be selected at the same time.
+Description Optional.
+Enter a description that can help you manage the ENI.
+Resource Group Optional.
+Select a resource group.
+Resources that are owned by multiple accounts and assigned to multiple projects can be added to resource groups for easy management.
 For more information about resource groups, see Resource groups.
-Tag (Optional) Select one or more tags to be added to the ENI.
+Tag Optional.
+Select one or more tags to add to the ENI for easy search and management.
 For more information about tags, see Overview.

 What to do next

-After you separately create an ENI, you can bind it to an instance.
+After you separately create an ENI, you can bind the ENI to an instance.
 For more information, see Bind an ENI.